 In the early years of HI’s existence, the impetus to fight against landmines came directly from our work in the refugee camps of Cambodia and Thailand, where HI’s teams witnessed the extent of the tragedy caused by landmines.
 A decade later, HI decided to take up the fight against cluster munitions, as these weapons also had indiscriminate effects on civilians, both during conflicts and long after they end.

 The campaigns led by the International Campaign to Ban Landmines (ICBL) and the Cluster Munition Coalition (CMC), international NGO networks co-founded by HI, resulted in the adoption of two international disarmament treaties: the Mine Ban Treaty (Ottawa, 1997), the first international treaty to ban a specific conventional weapon, and the Convention on Cluster Munitions (Oslo, 2008).
 The ICBL was seen as such a significant achievement for global peace that it was jointly awarded the Nobel Peace Prize in 1997.
-Since then, HI has been consistently pressing for necessary policy changes in a large number of policy areas, placing the rights, dignity and well-being of vulnerable populations, in particular victims of conflict and persons with disabilities, at the core of its fight.
+Since then, HI has been consistently pressing for necessary policy changes in a large number of policy areas, placing the rights, dignity and well-being of vulnerable populations, in particular victims of conflict and people with disabilities, at the core of its fight.

 Our determination to ensure that the voices of the affected communities themselves are heard